 This easy stuffing recipe features ingredients chosen to make this a dish filled with as much flavor as possible.
 We’ll start off with a mix of veggies and mushrooms, followed by many different seasonings, and tying it all together with delicious sourdough.

 - Sourdough Bread: The bread can make or break a stuffing recipe!
 Go for something guaranteed to be delicious by using sourdough bread (or check out our list of bread types here for more ideas).
-You’ll need 1 large loaf, amounting to about 10 cups.
+You’ll need 1 large loaf, amounting to about 10 cups of cubed bread.

 - Olive Oil or Butter: Either olive oil or butter can be used to cook the mushrooms and coat the bread cubes.
-You’ll need 4 Tbsp, divided.
+You’ll need 4 tablespoons, divided.

 - Mushrooms: Mushrooms add a great savory flavor and texture to stuffing.
-I like to use 8 oz.
 Be sure they’re sliced or chopped prior to sautéing! (guide to cutting mushrooms this way)

 - Veggies: Onion, celery, and carrots bring loads of flavor while helping this vegetable stuffing pair well with your other Thanksgiving dishes.

 - Flavor Makers: Garlic, parsley, sage, and thyme ensure this stuffing won’t be passed up.